freh-g/papysql/README.md

 # papysql

-## if you download the folder the main functions are located in papysql.py file, you can import them in a script by directly importing that script.
+### if you download the folder the main functions are located in papysql.py file, you can import them in a script by directly importing that papysql.py.

 This Library is an interface between Pandas and sqlite3.
 It gives the possibility to access sql databases.